Awful/Awful.app/Pods/GRMustache/README.md

 GRMustache
 ==========

-GRMustache is a flexible and production-ready implementation of [Mustache templates](http://mustache.github.io/) for MacOS Cocoa and iOS.
+GRMustache is an implementation of [Mustache templates](http://mustache.github.io/) for MacOS Cocoa and iOS.

-**August 29, 2014: GRMustache 7.2.0 is out.** [Release notes](RELEASE_NOTES.md)
+It ships with built-in goodies and extensibility hooks that let you avoid the strict minimalism of the genuine Mustache language when you need it.

 **System requirements**: GRMustache targets iOS down to version 4.3, MacOS down to 10.6 Snow Leopard (without garbage collection), and only depends on the Foundation framework.

+**September 13, 2014: GRMustache 7.3.0 is out.** [Release notes](RELEASE_NOTES.md)

 Get release announcements and usage tips: follow [@GRMustache on Twitter](http://twitter.com/GRMustache).